Deductible: Automobile and property insurance

 In a typical automobile insurance policy, a deductible applies to claims arising from damage to or loss of the policyholder's own vehicle whether the damage or loss is caused by accidents for which the holder is responsible or by vandalism or theft.
 Depending on the policy, the deductible may differ by the type of expense incurred that triggers the insurance claim.

-Third-party liability coverages including auto liability, general liability, garage keepers, inland marine, professional liability and workers compensation are also written with deductibles. the deductibles on commercial liability policies are known as third-party deductibles or liability deductibles.
+Third-party liability coverages including auto liability, general liability, garage keepers, inland marine, professional liability and workers compensation are also written with deductibles.
+Deductibles on commercial liability policies are known as third-party deductibles or liability deductibles.
 Because the insured and claimant are not the same entity, insurers cannot pay the claim minus the deductible.
 That creates a receivable owed from the insured to the insurer.
 The complexity of identifying these third-party deductible receivables often causes many to be missed by the insurer and millions of dollars to go uncollected.

 An insured has the option to accept an appearance allowance that can be used towards their deductible.
 Appearance allowances help manage repair costs by allowing for the insured to choose not to fix expensive parts that have minor damage and using the money towards their deductible.